Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 \end{proof}

-Next we bound the integral over the bottom side of the rectangle. \begin{lemma} With the notation and assumptions of Lemma \ref{l:Ijs}, if $N_2+\max(2-2m_1,1-2m_2)\leq 0$ there is a constant $C>0$ independent of $j$ so that for $t>T$
+Next we bound the integral over the bottom side of the rectangle. \begin{lemma} With the notation and assumptions of Lemma \ref{l:Ijs}, there is a constant $C>0$ independent of $a$, $b$, and $l$ so that for $t>T$